 Complete the Report of Medical History and return to Student Health Services by July 1.
 You can find the Report of Medical History and additional information regarding services available to you as a student at our Student Health Services page.

-Handbooks for Community & Residence Life
+Handbooks for Community Life & Residential Living

 Upon graduation accepted high school students must submit a final transcript reflecting senior year credits, grades, final rank in class, and date of graduation.
 Transfer students must submit a final transcript of all work completed at all colleges and universities attended.